Joesalzer/ExoRV_LM/README.md

 file: eda.Rmd <br>
 > EDA for this project, includes visuals before models were fit.
 This file creates some of the figures from the paper: the heatmaps (figure 1) and the RV/depth of select lines (figure 2)

-file: pcaRV.Rmd <br>
-> This file does PCA on the RV time series of lines.
-This was a preliminary analysis that revealed that around 250 of the analyzed absorption lines had a bias before and after the fire.

 file: modeling.Rmd <br>
 > Testing grounds for all of our modeling, including the full-data analysis, bootstrap, and cv.
 This script includes the fitting of the Common Slopes and Full Model w/ LASSO.

-file: results.Rmd <br>
-> Provides some key results from the full-data analysis, bootstrap, and cv along with visuals for after the modeling was done

 file: rv_lm.R <br>
 > Fit a two-way fixed effects linear model, with options to include covariates and which csv file to be used.

 > This script has some variables that need to be set by the user (such as the working directory, what the response column is called, what the time column is called, etc.) inside a block with the heading "## variables to be set by the user ##".
 This script assumes that the covariates are Gaussian fit parameters like depth, width, a and b (these begin with "fit_gauss") or the projected HG coefficients (these begin with "proj_hg_coeff_").
 These are only use for naming the model, whereas any custom covariates can be used but will result in the model name being "Gauss=none_HG=none".
 Feel free to edit this naming convention using lines 55-64 under "# name the current model, using Gaussian fit parameters and hg covariateNames".

 > To run the model, go into the terminal at the working directory and run: Rscript rv_lm.R "CSV FILE" "VAR1,VAR2,..."
 If everything runs smoothly a folder called "models" will be created in your working directory with a subfolder of the model's name and metrics that have to do with the fit model itself as a file called "model.rds".
 If you want to run the model without any covariates, leave the variables blank.

 file: rv_lm_leverages.R <br>
+> This file calculates the leverages for the design matrix of one of the models.
+This is done in batches to speed up computation.
+To run: Rscript rv_lm_leverages "MODEL NAME" "BATCH SIZES".

+> This script has some variables that need to be set by the user (such as the working directory, what the response column is called, what the time column is called, etc.) inside a block with the heading "## variables to be set by the user ##".

+file: rv_boot.R <br>
+> This script creates the wild bootstrap samples for the uncertainty quantification of the cleaned RVs using a model fit by rv_lm.R.
+To run: Rscript rv_lm_leverages "MODEL NAME" "NUMBER OF BOOTS".

+> This script has some variables that need to be set by the user (such as the working directory, what the response column is called, what the time column is called, etc.) inside a block with the heading "## variables to be set by the user ##".

+file: results.Rmd <br>
+> Provides key results from the full-data analysis, bootstrap, and cv from the models produced by rv_lm.R/rv_boot.R/rv_cv.R.
+This script also creates visuals for after the modeling was done: figure 3, 4 and 5.

+file: pcaRV.Rmd <br>
+> This file does PCA on the RV time series of lines.
+This was a preliminary analysis that revealed that around 250 of the analyzed absorption lines had a bias before and after the fire.

 *Minimal working example*